Elpida Hadjidaki: Archaeological work

 Beginning in 1986, Elpida Hadjidaki and her crew began exploring Phalasarna, an ancient harbor town.
 Phalasarna may have participated in piracy in the Hellenistic period.
 Hadjidaki excavated multiple towers, fortification walls, commercial buildings, quays, a slipway and a cistern in the town, finding shards of amphorae, weapons, and pottery.

 Phalasarna was a heavily fortified, independent town which minted its own coins.

-In 1992, Hadjidaki led a team of archaeologists to explore the Alonnisos shipwreck.
-As the name suggests, the wreck was found just south of the Greek island Alonnisos.
+In 1992, Hadjidaki led a team of archaeologists to explore the Peristera shipwreck, found off an islet near Alonnisos.
 While she didn't discover the wreck—a local fisherman did—her team was the first to fully examine it.

 Hadjidaki and her coworkers found over a thousand amphorae lying unburied on the seafloor at the site of the wreck, with many fine ceramics beneath them.
 The ship had been carrying wine to sell.
 The wreck has been dated to between 420 and 400 BCE during Greece's Classical period.

-The Alonnisos shipwreck is now an underwater museum.
+The Peristera shipwreck is now an underwater museum.
 Hadjidaki is happy that the archaeological site is open to the public, and claims to have suggested this very idea shortly after the shipwreck was discovered.

 Hadjidaki searched for and explored a Minoan wreck off Pseira starting in 2003.
 A trading ship sank near the shore between 1725 and 1700 BCE.
 While the wooden ship itself hasn't been preserved, Hadjidaki and her team found a number of other artifacts: amphorae for transport of liquids, jugs, cooking equipment, cups, and fishing weights.

-Writing

-Elpida Hadjidaki has written two books: